liangchiwuu/namediainfo/README.md

-# Name Mediainfo
+# Namediainfo

 [![License](https://img.shields.io/badge/license-GPL%203.0-brightgreen.svg)](./LICENSE)
 ![Language](https://img.shields.io/badge/language-Python-blue.svg)

-Name Mediainfo is a tool to automatically rename video files with the date they were encoded.
+Namediainfo is a tool to automatically rename video files with the date they were encoded.

 ## Overview